Untitled post 110

 Why rankings differ by device:

-• Mobile algorithms penalize slow-loading pages more heavily
+• Mobile algorithms are stricter with slow-loading pages

-• Certain content types, such as videos, may appear more prominently on either mobile or desktop search results, affecting ranking visibility
+• Certain content types, like videos, may appear more prominently on one device over the other, affecting visibility

 How to track both:

-1. In Google Search Console’s Performance report, apply the Device filter
+• In Google Search Console, go to the Performance report and apply the Device filter

 ⚡ Pro Tip: Check Mobile Rankings First